martinduke/draft-duke-shmoo-remote-meetings/draft-duke-shmoo-cancel-meeting.md

 * Local health and public safety infrastructure should expect to have adequate capacity to support an influx of visitors during the meeting week.

+The LLC must also confirm that:

-Additionally, there should not be any US [USSTATE] or UK [UKFO] travel advisories for the location of the meeting.
-These sources are chosen to be easily accessible in English.
+* There are no US [USSTATE], UK [UKFO], or local authority travel advisories for the location of the meeting.
+The first two are chosen to be easily accessible in English, which all IETF staff can read.
 This should not be interpreted as requiring cancellation due to a warning about a different region in the host nation, or in the rural area surrounding a host city provided transportation to the airport is secure.

+* Air travel is assessed as safe by the relevent health and safety authorities.

+* Travel insurance is both available and priced close to norms.

+* There is no quarantine or self-isolation requirement at the location.

+* Other similar international meetings (conferences) are going ahead at a similar time to IETF.

 Finally, the LLC should assess the impact of various travel restrictions, legal and corporate, on the ability of critical support staff and contractors to enter